Photography and text by Ulka Chauhan

 At the Nepalese Temple, there was an elderly monk soaking in some afternoon sun in the temple courtyard.

 The ultimate ceremony of all takes place in Varanasi every evening as dusk descends.
 Throngs of pilgrims gather on row boats docked along the water’s edge and along the steps of the ghats to watch the Ganga Aarti.

 Preparation for the Ganga Aarti ceremony.

 As part of the ceremony, the pandits circle glittering oil lamps, shells and tufts of horse tail in a clockwise direction.
 This is accompanied by chants and songs in praise of the mother Ganga.

 As the ceremony draws to a close, the pandits sprinkle petals of marigolds in the air.
 The sight of the showering saffron is so magical, it is as if blessings are raining down from the heavens above.

 All photos © Ulka Chauhan

-You can also read an interview with Ulka right here in the Pictorial Mag.
+You can also read an interview with Ulka right here on the website.